-If your glucose reading is less than 70 mg/dL, projected to be less than 70 mg/dL, rapidly changing, or there is no number or trend arrow, you will see this symbol \bigcirc .
+You will see this symbol A if your glucose reading is less than 70 mg/dL, projected to be less than 70 mg/dL, rapidly changing, has no number or trend arrow, or it is in the first 12 hours after inserting the Sensor.
 You can touch the symbol for more information.
 Check your blood glucose on your finger with a test strip before making treatment decisions.